 -13 times, falling down, bowing, prostration, grasping the feet, leaning on a staff

-A Look at Worship in Revelation
+Worship in Revelation

 →Revelation contains much of the same information, but it is less definitive in meaning, as the book is one of symbols and visions, and even starts out saying that it “signifies” things.
 Much of the imagery—such as physical harps being handed out, a massive dragon, and 144,000 saved—is indeed symbolic.
 For that reason, it is more difficult to use when discerning the meaning of “worship.”
 Still, we’ll take a look, because it’s packed with proskuneo.
 Ready?
 Here we go.